 Our love for DIY is simply amplified around Christmastime, and making your own advent calendar is not only an easy way to save cash (not to mention plastic) but it's also perfect to make something so much more personal to you, or to your lucky recipient.
-And, the bigger you go, the more decorative it is!
+And, the bigger you go, the more decorative it is.
 These Swoosh craft paper bags (opens in new tab) are from Amazon and they make a great display.

 2. Make your own plantable Christmas cards

-3. Decorate with greenery
+3. Decorate with foraged greenery

-Greenery is usually free, especially if you have a holly bush, willow tree or type of fir in your garden or local park.
-And, you only need a little to make a stylish impact on a dining table.
+Greenery is usually free, especially if you have a holly bush, willow tree or any type of fir or spruce in your garden or local park.
+And you only need a little to make a stylish impact on a dining table.